Laws, Regulations and Policy

 - Environmental Agreement Guidelines and Form – Review the procedures for development and redevelopment activities that require a security bond and an environmental agreement between the developer and Baltimore County.
 This page details the guidelines for the agreement and also includes the current Environmental Agreement form.

-The Ground Water Management Section is generally responsible for enforcing the Code of Maryland Regulations (COMAR) 26.04.
-Specific county laws, regulations, and policies related to these responsibilities include:
+The Ground Water Management Section (GWM) is generally responsible for enforcing the Code of Maryland Regulations (COMAR) 26.04.
+Specific county laws, regulations, and policies related to these responsibilities include Section 1.03 of the Code of Baltimore County Regulations (COBAR) as well as the GWM policy manual.

 The Inspection and Enforcement Section moved to the Department of Permits, Approvals and Inspections in February 2012.